ibm-cloud-docs/cloud-object-storage/iam-at.md

 ## S3 API
 {: #at-iam-s3}

-API for reading and writing objects: [COS Compatibility S3 API](https://cloud.ibm.com/apidocs/cos/cos-compatibility#introduction)
+The next table describes the API for reading and writing objects as defined in the [COS Compatibility S3 API](https://cloud.ibm.com/apidocs/cos/cos-compatibility#introduction)
-* Endpoint URL is different by region: [Endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints)
+* Note that the endpoint URL for S3 operations differs by region: [Endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints)

 | Action                                              | Method                                                                      | IAM Action                                                                          | Activity Tracker action                          |
 |-----------------------------------------------------|-----------------------------------------------------------------------------|-------------------------------------------------------------------------------------|--------------------------------------------------|